Breast Cancer: Get the Support You Need

-What Should a Breast Cancer Patient's Family and Friends Keep In Mind?
+What Should My Family and Friends Keep in Mind?

 - Be prepared for changes in your loved one's behavior and mood.
 Medications, discomforts, and stress can cause her to become depressed, angry, or fatigued.

-- Encourage your loved one to be as active and independent as possible, to help her regain a sense of self-reliance and confidence.
+- Encourage her to be as active and independent as possible.

 - Be realistic about your own needs.
-Be sure you are sleeping enough, eating right, and taking some time off for yourself.
-It is hard to offer much help when you are exhausted.
+Get enough sleep, eat right, and take some time off for yourself.
+It's hard to offer much help when you're exhausted.
 If you take care of your needs, it may be easier to meet the needs of your loved one.